 Long term joint pain may need additional treatments to help relieve the discomfort and restore function.
 Some causes of constant joint pain, like osteoarthritis, aren’t curable, so the focus of the team at American Interventional Pain Institute is on alleviating the symptoms as much as possible.

 - Injections into the bursa inside the joint

 - Water-cooled radiofrequency lesioning

-Physical therapy is beneficial for all forms of chronic joint pain.
+Physical therapy is beneficial for all forms of long term joint pain.
 Unless you keep them moving, the joints can seize up and make your condition worse.
 It’s also a good idea to lose weight if you’re overweight because carrying too many pounds puts a considerable strain on your joints.

-To find out more about the range of effective treatments available for joint pain, call American Interventional Pain Institute or schedule a consultation online today.
+To find out more about the range of effective treatments available for joint pain, call American Interventional Pain Institute today to schedule a consultation.